How F&M Does

 A key element of the liberal arts model encourages you to explore a variety of courses and disciplines before choosing a major.
 At F&M, this is accomplished through our curriculum (or the collection of courses and educational programs you’ll experience at F&M).

 The curriculum at F&M is called “Connections.”
 A true representation of a liberal arts education, our curriculum encourages you to strive beyond traditional boundaries and limits and make “connections”: connections between disciplines that on the surface don’t seem related, connections between theory and practice, connections with other students and faculty and connections between your liberal arts education and the world.

-The Franklin & Marshall curriculum provides a framework for our students’ intellectual development over their four years at F&M, and helps them become the creative, responsible and ambitious participants in learning who will be exceptionally prepared to live and work beyond their years in college.
+Our Connections curriculum provides a framework for your intellectual development over your four years at F&M. It helps you become a creative, responsible and ambitious participant in learning who will be exceptionally prepared to live and work beyond your years in college.

 History of Medicine

 Biocultural Studies of Gender

 Claire An '17 has a passion for science and music.
 Discover how she combined these into a double major in biochemistry and music.